COVID Community Grants and Residential Care Settings

 What can this fund be used for

-Funding from this the grant is to support the operational costs only.
-It is to be used to deliver the following for vulnerable people:
+Funding from this the grant is to support operational costs only.
+In accordance with government guidelines it cannot be used for the direct provision of food unless there are exceptional circumstances.

-- Wellbeing – social contact, providing reassurance, check-ins, welfare calls and suicide prevention.
+- Wellbeing – social contact, providing reassurance, check-ins, vaccination appointment transport, welfare calls and suicide prevention.

-- Practical needs - domestic tasks including dog walking, gardening, post office errands, personal care and home maintenance
+- Practical needs – shopping & medication deliveries, domestic tasks including dog walking, gardening, post office errands, personal care and home maintenance

 Who is this fund available to